All Episodes

 We're polluting now like we never have, Dan.

-That's yeah, okay.
+That's, yeah, okay.

-That Dan, that stuff's still going on too.
+Dan, that stuff's still going on, too.

 Because I know human nature.

-The news media was also different, so different, in fact, that I won't even try to enumerate all the changes.
+So different, in fact, that I won't even try to enumerate all the changes.

 Where do you think it's headed?